Here You Go!

 I engage all potential clients in one FREE 30-minute phone or Skype conversation.
 This allows us to talk directly about your training needs.
 By the end of the conversation, we will have a better idea of how I can best help you and whether we are a good match.

 This offer is open to anyone, so if you know someone who might benefit from it, please pass it on to them.

 To schedule the free conversation, use the form below.
 Tell me:

 - about your dog and the problematic behaviors you want addressed

 - some good times to call you (I will need to set up an appointment on my calendar)

-- your phone number or Skype ID, so I can connect with you for the appointment.
+- your phone number, so I can connect with you for the appointment.

 I will then get back to you with an appointment offer.
 Please make sure that you watch for my reply, in case your email provider filters it out as spam.

-Just fill in the form below and I’ll get back to you.
+Just fill in the form and I’ll get back to you as soon as possible.